spritz/spritz/README.md

 * Make use of https://developer.mozilla.org/en-US/docs/Web/API/AbortController

 ## TODO

-The factory DSL (i.e. `var a = Streak.of( 1, 2, 3, 4 ).filter( v -> v > 2 ).first()`) contains no execution data
-and thus could subscribe to the same sequence multiple times to get multiple executions.
-"Subjects" are used to create a single execution that are streaks could subscribe to.

 * Consider creating a `StreamingProperties`/`StreamingValues` in Arez component model for values emitted via event stream.